 Foster a greater chance for children's success later in life.
 Several opportunities are available.
 You can assist with one-on-one homework help.
 Or take part in programs throughout the year, such as: Character and Leadership Development, Education and Career Development, Sports and Fitness, Health and Life Skills, and the Arts.
 These are ways you can share your expertise and help children develop healthy habits and relationships with adults.

 Did you know that mean people do not give blood?
 That has been the experience of Red Cross Blood Collection staff.
 If you like people and have a pleasant personality you will enjoy greeting blood donors, have them sign-in, or serve them a beverage and snack after their blood is collected.
-Blood supplies will be depleted by the extensive recent disasters.
+Blood supplies are depleted by the extensive recent disasters and holiday season.
 You can help maintain an adequate supply of blood by being a greeter, manning the phone to schedule donor appointments, or donating blood.
 Hours are flexible with many dates from which to choose.
 You decide how much time you wish to serve.
 Training is available.

 The Balloon Brigade delivers a special birthday wish to terminally ill patients at hospice center and to in-home hospice patients in Wayne County.
 With assistance from the Volunteer Coordinator, the Volunteer Organizer will be responsible for assisting with recruitment of volunteer teams, donations, and scheduling.
 Minimum age: 16 with own transportation.
 Hours vary and can be flexible to fit your schedule.

 Donate blood to replenish supplies depleted by recent disasters.

 Visit a small group of psychiatric patients (usually no more than six) in geriatric unit with your pet on Mondays from 1-2 p.m.
 You must be at least 18 years of age, able to interact with psychiatric patients and complete shot/health verification form for animal.
 Small dogs are preferred.